-The SDC Chair is responsible for notifying all involved parties including the student when a formal SDC Review is required and the rationale for it.
-When the rationale includes clinical or fieldwork concerns, every effort will be made to include the relevant parties from the clinical or fieldwork site in the meeting either in person, conference call or videoconference.
+The SDC Chair is responsible for notifying all involved parties, including the student, when a formal SDC review is required.
+Notification should include the circumstances and rationale for the meeting.
+When the rationale includes clinical or fieldwork concerns, every effort will be made to include relevant parties from the clinical or fieldwork site in the meeting, either in-person, conference call or videoconference.